cloudmine/CMHealthSDK-iOS/README.md

 Once `auto_ts` is enabled, all application and user-level objects will be updated with `__updated__` and `__created__` key-value pairs, which will automatically be maintained by the CloudMine platform.

+*Note: `auto_ts` is a cached configuration value, and it may take up to 15 minutes for the setting to take full effect.*

 #### Request
 ```http
 curl -X POST \